epfl-ada/ada-2024-project-thefivedatawranglers/README.md

 We primarily focus on three factors that could influence beer ratings:

 1. Does the **beer’s country of origin and the user’s country** influence the rating?
-Could it be that in some countries domestic beers are rated more favorably than foreign ones?
+Are domestic beers rated better than foreign ones in some countries?
 Do consumers from certain countries rate beers from specific other countries particularly well?
 Could there be a bias with distance when rating beers?

 2. Does the **time of year** the beer is consumed affect the rating?
 Are there beers that are consumed much more at certain times of the year, and are these beers also rated more favorably during that time?